Student Wellbeing Privacy Notice

 • your course and personal details held on student record systems

-• information you provide to us regarding your health and wellbeing including information on disability
+• information you or others in the University provide to us regarding your health and wellbeing including information on disability

 • information given to us on your behalf by third parties, for example, Disabled Student Allowance assessment centres, your doctor and the occupational health service.